Authentic Lessons for 21st Century Learning

 3. Prediction: There has been a fight, and the girl won (color-coded blue)

-T: The students will brainstorm potential titles for the art and share out at least three.
-The teacher should discuss how or if the students' titles give important information about the main ideas or themes in the art.
-The teacher should share the real title and discuss how it brings focus to the main idea and main detail of the art.
-The teacher should discuss the artist and time period, information that is also important to reading.
-The students will identify which details in the picture give information about the artist, title, and time period.
+T: Move to slide 13.
+Have students brainstorm potential Titles for the art and share out at least three.
+Discuss how or if the students' titles give important information about the main ideas or Themes in the art.
+Share the real title and discuss how it brings focus to the main idea and main detail of the art.
+Identify the artist and time period, information that is also important to reading.
+Instruct students to point out which details in the picture give information about the artist, title, and time period.

-I: Make Inferences from the predictions by assigning evidence from the observations list.
-The students will give evidence for their predictions using their observations.
-They will underline supporting evidence using the same color-coding as used in the prediction step of the lesson.
-The teacher should discuss any important prior knowledge students may have that aids comprehension.
+I: Move to slide 14.
+Have students make Inferences from the predictions by assigning evidence from the observations list.
+Ask students to give evidence for their predictions using their observations.
+Next, go to slide 15 and have them underline supporting evidence using the same color-coding as used in the prediction step of the lesson.
+Discuss any important prior knowledge students may have that aids comprehension.

 1. Inference: We know the man sitting behind the desk is the principal because it says “principal” on the door.
 He has on a tie and is behind the desk (color-coded green).